 How and When is Autism Diagnosed?

 Learning that your child has a disorder of any kind can be overwhelming.
 And nowadays, with limitless information on the internet, any milestone missed may send you into a frenzy of searching.
 Therefore, it’s essential to know where to look for accurate information so that you can find the proper support for your child and yourself.
-Depending on the age of your child, you may wonder about Autism diagnosis in 2-year-olds all the way up to teenagers and beyond, but the sooner you understand the situation, the better.
+According to the CDC, approximately “1 in 6 U.S. children aged 2–8 years (17.4%) had a diagnosed mental, behavioral, or developmental disorder.”

 What is Autism Spectrum Disorder?